-Production, Final Matching Key, or Manville Confidential Information, and (ii) certify in writing a. any discrete data set or materials that came into the possession of such person lawfully and free of any confidentiality obligation;
+Production, Final Matching Key, or Manville Confidential Information, and (ii) certify in writing a. any discrete data set or materials that came into the possession of such person b. any exhibit or other document that is placed on the public record in the is or becomes publicly available other than by a breach of this Order; or c. any discrete data set or materials developed by or on behalf of such person independent of any Manville Confidential Information.

-16. Subject to the requirements of paragraphs 7, 8, 11, 12, and 13 of the Order, nothing in this Order shall restrict any person's right to make lawful use of:
+16. Subject to the requirements of paragraphs 7, 8, 11, 12, and 13 of the Order, the implementation of this Order.